Donvito-911/Bayesian-IRL/README.md

 - Gridworld

 ## Examples
-- In folder examples, you can find examples of environments and policy_walk algorithm.
+- In folder examples, you can find examples of environments, policy walk algorithm and distributions.